 The identification with higher quantum Airy structures constructed from $\mathcal{W}(\mathfrak{gl}_r)$ algebras has a number of interesting consequences.
-We are not aware of a direct proof that the Bouchard-Eynard topological recursion produces symmetric differentials for arbitrary spectral curves.
+We are not aware of a direct proof that the Bouchard--Eynard topological recursion produces symmetric differentials for arbitrary spectral curves.
 An indirect argument exists for spectral curves that appear as limits of family of curves with simple ramification \cite{BE}, but it is not clear which spectral curves precisely satisfy this condition.
 A consequence of our identification between loop equations and higher quantum Airy structures is that for any admissible spectral curves, a solution to the loop equations exist.
-It must then be given uniquely by the Bouchard-Eynard topological recursion.
-It then follows that for all admissible spectral curves the Bouchard-Eynard topological recursion produces symmetric differentials (the announced Theorem~\ref{symB}, which is Theorem~\ref{c:symmetric} in the text).
+It must then be given uniquely by the Bouchard--Eynard topological recursion.
+It then follows that for all admissible spectral curves the Bouchard--Eynard topological recursion produces symmetric differentials (the announced Theorem~\ref{symB}, which is Theorem~\ref{c:symmetric} in the text).

 What is particularly intriguing though is the cases that fail.
 The admissibility in Definition~\ref{def:ADMIN} is a constraint on the local behavior of $\omega_{0,1} = y\dd x$.
-While the condition that $s$ is coprime with $r$ is easy to understand from the geometry of spectral curves (it says that $\mathcal{C}$ is locally irreducible at its ramification points), the condition that $r = \pm 1\,\, \text{ mod }\,\,s$ is rather unexpected and its geometric meaning is mysterious for us.
-Nonetheless, when it is not satisfied, we show in Proposition~\ref{p:symmetry} that the Bouchard-Eynard topological recursion \emph{does not} in fact produce symmetric differentials.
+While the condition that $s$ is coprime with $r$ is easy to understand from the geometry of spectral curves (it says that $\mathcal{C}$ is locally irreducible at its ramification points), the condition that $r = \pm 1\,\, \text{ mod }\,s$ is rather unexpected and its geometric meaning is mysterious for us.
+Nonetheless, when it is not satisfied, we show in Proposition~\ref{p:symmetry} that the Bouchard--Eynard topological recursion \emph{does not} in fact produce symmetric differentials.
 The simplest such case is $(r,s) = (7,5)$.
 Consequently, we can deduce that the left ideal generated by the appropriate set of modes of the $\mathcal{W}(\mathfrak{gl}_{r})$ algebra cannot be a graded Lie subalgebra of the algebra of modes, and that the collection of differential operators is not a higher quantum Airy structure.